-Research and Development Agreements: In January 2002, we completed a license agreement with the University of California, San Diego ("UCSD") for the exclusive world-wide rights to Tc99m tilmanocept for use in lymphatic mapping.
+a.
+Research and Development Agreements: In January 2002, we completed a license agreement with UCSD for the exclusive world-wide rights to Tc99m tilmanocept for use in lymphatic mapping.
 The license agreement was effective until the later of the expiration date of the longest-lived underlying patent.
 In July 2014, we amended the license agreement to extend the agreement until the third anniversary of the expiration date of the longest-lived underlying patent.
 Under the terms of the license agreement, UCSD granted us the exclusive rights to make, use, sell, offer for sale and import licensed products as defined in the agreement and to practice the defined licensed methods during the term of the agreement.
 We could also sublicense the patent rights, subject to certain sublicense terms as defined in the agreement.
 In consideration for the license rights, we agreed to pay UCSD a license issue fee of \$25,000 and license maintenance fees of \$25,000 per year.
 We also agreed to make payments to UCSD upon successfully reaching certain clinical, regulatory and cumulative sales milestones, and a royalty on net sales of licensed products subject to a \$25,000 minimum annual royalty.
-In addition, we agreed to reimburse UCSD for all patent-related costs and to meet certain diligence targets.
+In addition, we agreed to reimburse UCSD for all patent-related costs and to meet certain diligence requirements.

-In connection with the sale of the rights to sell Tc99m tilmanocept in the United States, Canada and Mexico to Cardinal Health414, the Company amended and restated its Tc99m tilmanocept license agreement with UCSD pursuant to which UCSD granted a license to the Company to exploit certain intellectual property rights owned by UCSD and, separately, Cardinal Health 414 entered into a license agreement with UCSD pursuant to which UCSD granted a license to Cardinal Health 414 to exploit certain intellectual property rights owned by UCSD for Cardinal Health414 to sell Tc99m tilmanocept in the United States, Canada and Mexico.
-Total costs related to the UCSD license agreement for net sales and royalties of Tc99m tilmanocept outside the United States, Canada and Mexico were \$4,000 and \$1,000 in 2021 and 2020, respectively, and were recorded as a reduction in license revenue and in cost of revenue, respectively.
-Total costs related to the UCSD license agreement for annual maintenance fees, milestones and patent-related costs were \$21,000 and \$34,000 in 2021 and 2020, respectively, and were recorded in R&D expenses.
+In connection with the sale of the rights to sell Tc99m tilmanocept in the United States, Canada and Mexico to Cardinal Health 414, LLC ("Cardinal Health 414"), the Company amended and restated its Tc99m tilmanocept license agreement with UCSD pursuant to which UCSD granted a license to the Company to exploit certain intellectual property rights owned by UCSD and, separately, Cardinal Health 414 entered into a license agreement with UCSD pursuant to which UCSD granted a license to Cardinal Health 414 to exploit certain intellectual property rights owned by UCSD for Cardinal Health 414 to sell Tc99m tilmanocept in the United States, Canada and Mexico.
+Total costs related to the UCSD license agreement for net sales and royalties of Tc99m tilmanocept outside the United States, Canada and Mexico were \$868 and \$4,339 in 2022 and 2021, respectively, and were recorded in cost of revenue and as a reduction in license revenue, respectively.
+Total costs related to the UCSD license agreement for annual maintenance fees, milestones and patent-related costs were \$(101,409) and \$20,702 in 2022 and 2021, respectively, and were recorded in R&D expenses.
+Changes in regulatory strategy resulted in the reversal of certain previously recorded expenses related to the Tc99m Tilmanocept license agreement during the year ended December 31, 2022.